mbrukman/why-svelte/readme.md

 Our goal is to create amazing user interfaces that exceed expectations, and Svelte is a tool that delivers.
 By default, Svelte websites are fast and lightweight.
-As a tool, it’s powerful, flexible, friendly, and beautifully designed.
+As a tool, it’s powerful, flexible, and beautifully designed.
 Making things with Svelte feels fun and streamlined.
 Let’s walk through the details.